Import Inventory

 Please Note

-• The import process is intended for creating new records.
+The inventory import process is intended for creating new records.
 Enter as many details as possible when importing, as attempting to update existing records will result in an error.

-3. Locate the file named 'ExcelInventoryImport_excel_inventory_import_gridComponent_export' and double click on it to open it.
+4. Locate the file named 'ExcelInventoryImport_excel_inventory_import_staging_gridComponent_export' and double click on it to open it.
+Please note that the file name may be slightly different for your instance.

 Important

-While the name of the file can be changed, do not make changes to the name of any column in the import file.
-This will cause the automated import process to fail.
+While the name of the file can be changed, changing the name of any of the column headers will cause the import to fail.

 Important